pkillian/BearClubs/DESIGN_PLANNING.md

 BearClubs
 Design and Planning Document
-*04/11/2014, version 3.0*
+*04/25/2014, version 4.0*

 # BearClubs

 A tool for connecting students and organizations at UC Berkeley.

-## Changelog *v3.0*
+## Changelog *v4.0*
 * Bump date and revision
-* Added Haystack/ElasticSearch to System Architecture
-* Removed iteration 2 user stories from implementation plan; left summary for browsing purposes
+* Removed iteration 3 user stories from implementation plan; left summary for browsing purposes
-* Add iteration 3 user stories and tasks to implementation plan
+* Add iteration 4 user stories and tasks to implementation plan
-* Assign new teams for iteration 3
+* Assign new teams for iteration 4
 * Fixed various typos

 ## System Architecture